 Tucked into a quiet, residential neighborhood on the southeast side of Indianapolis, Fountain Square Brewing Co. has been serving an ever-changing selection of craft beer since 2011.
 Their industrial-style taproom with a laid-back feel combines community with local artists, musicians, and of course, craft beer – guaranteed to make your dog roll over.

 This ideal French-inspired neighborhood restaurant offers a champagne bar and classic bistro fare including the ever-so-popular sweet crepes or broken yolk sandwiches.
 The food is so good you may have to let your dog lick your plate clean!
-They won't have to, though, as each visiting pup gets a decadant menu with a variety of doggy treat options.
+They won't have to, though, as each visiting pup gets a decadent menu with a variety of doggy treat options.

 With a large patio deck overlooking the peaceful Broad Ripple canal, this restaurant promises a good place to kick back and relax with a wide-selection of beers and entrees.
 Not to mention the prime sunbathing spots available for your furry friends.